genFD/code-journey-notes/notes/04-building-UI/02-react/01-react-introduction/Part I/projects-notes/pizza-menu-project.md

 }
 ```

-You can read it as "if `numPizza` is _greater_ than 0" (i.e the list is not empty, so the condition is true) then `(?)` display the list, otherwise `(:)` render `<p>We're still working on our menu.
+You can read it as "if `numPizzas` is _greater_ than 0" (i.e the list is not empty, so the condition is true) then `(?)` display the list, otherwise `(:)` render `<p>We're still working on our menu.
 Please come back later </p>`

 - In react, when you want to display multiple similar components from a collection of data, you can use a JavaScript array method like `map()`.
-We only need to show several instances of the same component using different data : the `pizza name`, `the image`, the `ingredients`, `the price`.
+We only need to show several instances of the same component using different data : the `pizza name`, `the image`, the `ingredients`, `the price`, and `soldOut`.

-1. Our pizzas array look like this:
+1. Our pizzas array looks like this:

 ```js
 const pizzaData = [